knmoriwaki/cosmoglint/DOCUMENTATION.md

 Important options:
 - `--input_fname`: Path to the lightcone halo catalog.
 Pinocchio format is supported.
 - `--output_fname`: Output filename (HDF5 format).
 - `--model_dir`: Path to a directory containing the trained models.
-The names of the directories to be used for each redshift bin is hardcoded in `lightcone_utils.py`.
+- `--model_config_file`: Path to a JSON file that contains the names of the trained models to be used for each redshift bin.
+The JSON file is a dictionary where each key is a stringified snapshot ID, and the value is a list containing the model directory relative to `model_dir` and the redshift.
 - `--redshift_space`: If set, generate output in redshift space.
 - `--side_length`, `--angular_resolution`: Angular size and resolution (arcsec) of the simulated map.
 - `--fmin`,`--fmax`: Frequency range [GHz] for the mock cube.